 I know you’re a musical person, so name your top three favorite genres in no particular order.
 Extra points if I’ve never heard of it. (e.g. Industrial Punk Yodeling, or Death Metal Ukulele)

 Oh damn, I really suck at genres.
 And I listen to rock in 99% of the time anyway.
-So… let me come up my own genres, will you?
+So… let me come up with my own genres, will you?

 - Leave Me the Fuck Alone – it’s usually when I’m angry and need to let my frustration out.
 That’s when I go for the really hard rock, something like Breaking Benjamin or Disturbed, or something close to metal but not quite like.